Esri/vitruvio/README.md

 ## Licensing Information

-CityEngine for Unreal is free for personal, educational, and non-commercial use.
+CityEngine for Unreal Engine is free for personal, educational, and non-commercial use.
 Commercial use requires at least one commercial license of the latest CityEngine version installed in the organization.
 Redistribution or web service offerings are not allowed unless expressly permitted.

-CityEngine for Unreal is under the same license as the included [CityEngine SDK](https://github.com/Esri/esri-cityengine-sdk#licensing).
-An exception is the CityEngine for Unreal source code (without CityEngine SDK, binaries, or object code), which is licensed under the Apache License, Version 2.0 (the “License”); you may not use this work except in compliance with the License.
+CityEngine for Unreal Engine is under the same license as the included [CityEngine SDK](https://github.com/Esri/esri-cityengine-sdk#licensing).
+An exception is the CityEngine for Unreal Engine source code (without CityEngine SDK, binaries, or object code), which is licensed under the Apache License, Version 2.0 (the “License”); you may not use this work except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.

 For questions or enquiries, please contact the Esri CityEngine team (cityengine-info@esri.com).